VoIP Call Quality & Troubleshooting for Beginners

 Checking your network is the first step in diagnosing VoIP packet loss.

 Packet loss can be caused by a crowded network.
-Your bandwidth might be severely strained by downloading files, sending bulk emails, and making VoIP phone calls.
+Your bandwidth might be severely strained by downloading files, sending bulk emails, and making business calls.
 (You shouldn’t watch Disney at work because of this.)

 Your network starts acting strangely whenever it reaches its maximum bandwidth.
 Errors begin to appear in files, or they are squeezed out and lost.
 We are therefore lacking data packets.
 Simple measures such as: